claudioalejandroramirez/git-treino/README.md

 # git-treino
-that my first commit in this platform.
+That's my first commit in this platform.
 It's just for traning.
 Enjoy and follow me